greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 5. Custom features : ECC, Firewalls and setera.

    The idea is to integrate them in the package.
+Eventually.

 6. DFT?